ReconnectedCC/docs/index.md

 nav_order: 1
 ---

-# Project Connecticut
+# ReconnectedCC

-Project Connecticut is a ComputerCraft server that also has the sc-goodies and sc-peripherals mods from the SwitchCraft server.
+ReconnectedCC is a ComputerCraft server that also has the sc-goodies and sc-peripherals mods from the SwitchCraft server.

 ## How do you join?

-Join by downloading the modpack at [https://pack.ct.knijn.one/pack.zip](https://pack.ct.knijn.one/pack.zip)
+Join by downloading the modpack at [https://pack.reconnected.cc/pack.zip](https://pack.reconnected.cc/pack.zip)

 We use [packwiz](packwiz.infra.link) to distribute our modpack, the server IP is in the modpack.